christianparpart/old_flow/README.md

 - use 64-bit instruction width instead of 32-bit
 - use 16-bit width register identification instead of 8-bit inside the opcode, effectively raising the register limit.
 - reconsider native call mechanism to (maybe) use dedicated opcodes for core native functions/handlers.
+- support multi-branch instruction (merely like tableswitch in JVM)

 ### Instruction Stream